Phi: Infinity, Unity, beauty and the Divine Feminine

 Nebula gases and light/energy took on shapes under the brush

 In late summer, I received a text about the condition of a dear friend’s heart.
-The text came in just as I was viewing a painting of the Mother Mary with the Immaculate Heart in an antiques shop.
-Unfamiliar to me, I discovered that the painting portrayed Mother Mary’s heart being pierced with seven protruding blades.
-Representing the seven wounds or swords of Mary.
+The text came in just as I was viewing a painting of the Mother Mary pierced with seven protruding blades in an antiques shop.
+I had never seen this image.
+I came to know that this is called the Immaculate Heart and represents the seven wounds or swords of Mary.

 By overlaying the spirals I found that the center of the composition became Infinity – Unity